IvetteMcDermott/PP1/README.md

 ### [Balsamiq.com](https://balsamiq.com/) <br>
 <br>

+### All the media used in this site had been provided by the author, Itzas owner, but the preparation image that had been taken from Pexel.com, artist Nicole Michalou.

 ### Also, had recived and used feedbacks and support from LMS tutors and my mentor, and from my cohorts in "Slack" as well.

 <br>